 CommUNITY Café: Celebrating the Sacred Cypher

-Don’t miss this incredible lineup at the first CommUNITY Café of 2019!
+Don’t miss this incredible lineup at IMAN’s upcoming CommUNITY Café!
 Join us as we celebrate the power of the cypher!

 IMAN Roster Artist Maimouna “MuMu Fresh” Youssef is a global citizen, musical healer, and community pillar.
 The Grammy-nominated singer, emcee, songwriter, and activist has traveled worldwide rocking stages with music giants such as Sting, Nas, Common, Zap Mama, The Roots, Erykah Badu, Lauryn Hill, Ed Sheeran, Bobby Mcferrin, Dave Chappelle, Lalah Hathaway, Femi Kuti, and more.
 Youssef’s discography spans from 2006 to 2017 with her most recent project with DJ Dummy entitled Vintage Babies already placing at number 6 on UK Indie music charts.